BubbleSquish/Bible-Fun/Biblical/Other/Satan.md

 ---

-## 4) Purity Defeats Satan
+## 4) **purity** Defeats Satan

-Purity is lethal to Satan because it reflects God’s holiness, which he cannot endure.
+**purity** is lethal to Satan because it reflects God’s holiness, which he cannot endure.
 The light of a pure heart exposes his lies and strips away his power, for he thrives only in darkness and corruption.
 Every act of sincerity, holiness, and devotion to God is like a weapon against him — a reminder of his defeat at the cross.
-In other words, signs of purity drains Satan of power over you.
+In other words, signs of **purity** drains Satan of power over you.

 ---